bytetalking/ClsCreator/README.md

 ClsCreator
 ==========

-An ActionScript3 code generate lib
+An ActionScript3 code generate lib，you can use as3 generate as3

 ##hello world